 - In acute: serious neuromuscular disturbances, seizures, coma and death.

 - Poor bone formation:

 Phosphorus along with calcium work to keep our bones and teeth healthy.
-Deficiency of phosphorus may lead to the poor bone formation
+Deficiency of phosphorus may lead to poor bone formation

 “Softening of bones in children is termed as rickets”.
 This may result in skeletal problems which include knock knees, bowed legs, spinal curvature, narrowed chest, and soft skull bones.
 Phosphorus is also important for growing ages.

 “Softening of bones in adults is termed as osteomalacia”.
 This may lead to bone fractures, deformities in the spine and limbs and arthritic-like pain.
 Phosphorus plays a vital role in the strengthening of bones and protects them from such symptoms.
+Foods High in Phosphorus

 - Difficulty in walking:

 This also happens due to deficiency of phosphorus.
 Phosphorus is important in all ages of life.
 Low intake of it may lead to difficulty in walking, due to weak bones

 - Increased susceptibility to infection: